Kayo20/nft/README.md

 Amended Backend Implementation Prompt (Netlify Functions)

-One-liner: below is a complete, copy-pasteable backend prompt you can give to a developer or AI to implement a secure backend for your TreeFi project using Netlify Serverless Functions (Node/TypeScript), Supabase (Postgres + Storage), Polygon (Ethers.js), and MetaMask (SIWE).
+One-liner: below is a complete, copy-pasteable backend prompt you can give to a developer or AI to implement a secure backend for your TreeFi project using Netlify Serverless Functions (Node/TypeScript), Supabase (Postgres + Storage), BNB Chain (Ethers.js), and MetaMask (SIWE).
 It includes architecture, APIs, DB schema, security controls, deployment, and acceptance criteria.

 Project: TreeFi — Web3 farming game backend
-Stack: Netlify Functions (Node/TypeScript) for server-side logic, Supabase (Postgres + Auth + Storage) as the DB and storage provider, Ethers.js (Polygon RPC interaction), Sign-In With Ethereum (SIWE / EIP-4361) via MetaMask
+Stack: Netlify Functions (Node/TypeScript) for server-side logic, Supabase (Postgres + Auth + Storage) as the DB and storage provider, Ethers.js (BNB Chain RPC interaction), Sign-In With Ethereum (SIWE / EIP-4361) via MetaMask

-Goal: Build a secure, production-ready backend for user auth, NFT management, shop purchases, fusion mechanics, claims, and Polygon verification.
+Goal: Build a secure, production-ready backend for user auth, NFT management, shop purchases, fusion mechanics, claims, and BNB Chain verification.
 Use Supabase for authoritative storage and metadata; deploy server-side business logic as Netlify Functions so secrets and logic stay on the server.

 High-level requirements

 Use SIWE (EIP-4361) to authenticate wallet owners via MetaMask; persist users in the Supabase users table and issue a session (cookie or JWT).
 Store NFT metadata and app-only state in Supabase Postgres; images in Supabase Storage (public or private buckets).
 Implement fusion, chest opening, claims, and purchases server-side as Netlify Functions to avoid exposing business logic and secrets on the client.
-Use Ethers.js + Polygon RPC (Alchemy/Infura or other) only for verification of receipts or reading on-chain state; do not store persistent private keys unless required.
+Use Ethers.js + BNB Chain RPC (Alchemy/Infura or other) only for verification of receipts or reading on-chain state; do not store persistent private keys unless required.
 Secure endpoints (HTTPS enforced by Netlify), enforce CORS, CSP, RLS on Postgres, input validation, rate limiting, and logging/auditing.
 Deliverables